halinamelnichenka/spring-boot-scheduler-k8s/README.md

-#Steps to create spring-boot app in k8s:
+### Steps to create spring-boot app in k8s:

+The following steps should be executed from the project root directory:
 ```
 mvn clean install